dastansam/dastansam.github.io/index.md

 - Took active part in researching and implementing alternative ways of building Substrate runtimes: [**Subsembly**](https://github.com/LimeChain/subsembly)
 - Worked with [**Ink!**](https://paritytech.github.io/ink/) to write WASM smart contracts
 - Presented **Subsembly** at **Substrate Seminar** podcast and to Substrate Builders Program
-- Designed and implemented developer documentation
-- Designed several CI/CD pipelines for testing and building projects/libraries
 - Mentoring junior developers
 - Reduced gas usage by 50% making a critical fix in Math library
-- Designed and implemented end-to-end testing architecture

 ---
 **Personal projects <br> Blockchain Engineer**

-This section lists some of my personal and freelance projects.

 ***Hyperfridge***